 Bee Doublehue is the creative alter ego of Brendon Williams.
 He was born and raised in Oklahoma City.
 Brendon is an Oklahoma City University Studio Art Graduate.
 He was the Visual Arts Educator at Douglass Mid-High School in Oklahoma City until recently.
 He now has joined the U.S. Army and is attending Officer Candidate School.
 His artistic forte is drawing and painting portraits.

-Bee Doublehue’s work is featured in our exhibition Inclusion in Art at The Art Hall, December 7, 2018 through March 15, 2019.
+Bee Doublehue’s work was featured in our exhibition Inclusion in Art at The Art Hall, December 7, 2018 through March 31, 2019.